 The Department of Health Research Scheme on 'Multi-Disciplinary Research Units (MRUs) in medical colleges' has been supporting government medical colleges with infrastructure and building capacity so as 'To undertake research in non-communicable diseases'.
 The selected centres are Medical colleges that are MRUs.

-Data on stroke incident events will be recorded through a web-based electronic information system coordinated by the ICMR-National Centre for Disease Informatics and Research (NCDIR).
+Data on stroke incident events (PBSR) and first ever or recurrent stroke events (HBSR) will be recorded through a web-based electronic information system coordinated by the ICMR-National Centre for Disease Informatics and Research (NCDIR).
+Data are transmitted online using authenticated login credentials are encrypted, and data security and confidentiality of data are maintained.